mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 103
+Upto page 106

-Training with Backpropagation
+Training Test

+Before that: understand the code for the nn